drbulu/healthyAir_DSc_proj/01_Data_Prep/asthma_data_source_prep_01.md

 With this updated table, we can now programmatically reconstruct all of the URLs that we need to use in order to connect to anc acquire the data that we will use for analysis.

+Incidentally, this demographic ID table is an example of a [metadata](https://en.wikipedia.org/wiki/Metadata) table, specifically a form of "structural" metadata.
+Personally, I am a fan of metadata tables such as this as they make research more automatable, and thus reproducible.

+Basically, one has to simply update the metadata table by adding data that can be constructed to process data that conforms to the same rules as the other entries in the same table.
+This has the benefit of providing an overall picture of what kind of information is being represented, given the similar processing that all rows will receive :wink".
+It also makes data management far more useful as one can keep track of the data analysis inputs.

 ## Next Steps

 Use of web scraping tools such as [rvest](https://blog.rstudio.org/2014/11/24/rvest-easy-web-scraping-with-r/) in combination with the knowledge gained above to generate script(s) to acquire and process the data for further analysis. :smile:

+future note: Need to check table footnotes for "surprises" :wink:!

 <br/>